Kenedi231/Kenedi231/README.md

 - 🔭 I’m currently working on Flutter-DDD-Generator
 - 💬 Ask me about myself, and I will not reply
 - 📫 How to reach me: Here and there.
-- ⚡ Fun fact: I know Russian (Yes, I know that this is unexpected)
+- ⚡ Fun fact: I know your IP (Yes, I know that this is unexpected)

 ![](678a75963110d6752550a1a1d4a270c45bc936b8_hq.gif)